Major Taylor: Early life

-Early years and East Coast move
+Early years and move to East Coast

-Although he competed in both road and track races during his amateur career, Taylor excelled in the track sprints, especially the 1 mi race.
+Although Major Taylor competed in both road and track races during his amateur career, he excelled in the track sprints, especially the 1 mi race.
 The first cycling race Taylor won was a 10 mi amateur event in Indianapolis in 1890.
 He received a 15-minute handicap (head start) in the road race because of his young age.
 Taylor subsequently traveled to Peoria, Illinois, to compete in another meet, finishing in third place in the under-16 age category.

-Taylor encountered racial prejudice throughout his racing career from some of his competitors.
+Major Taylor encountered racial prejudice throughout his racing career from some of his competitors.
 In addition, some local track owners feared that other cyclists would refuse to compete if Taylor was present for a bicycle race and banned him from their tracks.
-In 1893, for example, after 15-year-old Taylor beat a one-mile amateur track record, he was "hooted" and then barred from the track.
+In 1893, for example, after the 15-year-old Taylor beat a one-mile amateur track record, he was "hooted" and then barred from the track.
 Taylor joined the See-Saw Cycling Club, which was formed by black cyclists of Indianapolis who were unable to join the local all-white Zig-Zag Cycling Club.

 Major Taylor won his first significant cycling competition on June 30, 1895, when he was the only rider to finish a grueling 75 mi road race near his hometown of Indianapolis.
 During the race Taylor received threats from his white competitors, who did not know that he had entered the event until the start of the race.
-A few days later, on July 4, 1895, Taylor won a ten-mile road race in Indianapolis that made him eligible to compete at the national championships for black racers in Chicago.
-Later that summer, he won the ten-mile championship race in Chicago by ten lengths and set a new record for black cyclists of 27:32.
+A few days later, on July 4, 1895, Taylor won a ten-mile road race in Indianapolis that made him eligible to compete at the national championships for Black racers in Chicago.
+Later that summer, he won the ten-mile championship race in Chicago by ten lengths and set a new record for Black cyclists of 27:32.

-In 1895, Taylor and Munger relocated from Indianapolis to Worcester.
-At that time it was a center of the U.S. bicycle industry that included half a dozen factories and thirty bicycle shops.
+In 1895, Taylor and Munger relocated from Indianapolis to Worcester which, at that time, was a center of the U.S. bicycle industry and included half-a-dozen factories and thirty bicycle shops.
 Munger, who was Taylor's employer, lifelong friend, and mentor, had decided to move his bicycle manufacturing business to the state of Massachusetts, which was also a more tolerant area of the country.